 Involvement in Education and Training

-The Consult-Liaison Psychiatry Service offers an ACGME-accredited Psychosomatic Fellowship, which combines educational and teaching opportunities with inpatient consultation and ambulatory patient care activities.
-Fellows are active in:
+The Consult-Liaison Psychiatry Service offers an ACGME-accredited Psychosomatic Fellowship that combines educational and teaching opportunities with inpatient consultation and ambulatory patient care activities.
+Fellows are active in the following activities:

 - Teaching and supervising residents and medical students